GeoscienceAustralia/vaws/docs/source/glossary.rst

     connection type
         a collection of connections sharing the same strength and dead load statistical characteristics and costing area

+    connection group, connection type group
+        a collection of connection types sharing the same load distribution and costing scenario

     coverage
         a component making up the wall part of the envelope of the model